Wowfunhappy/Wacom-Overlay/README.md

   - Claude absolutely could not figure this out for some reason!
 After a bunch of back and forth, I gave up.

 ## Todo
+- Keyboard shortcut to clear drawing (works on Keyboard or Tablet)
+- Keyboard shortcut that can be held down to make pen act like mouse (Tablet only)
 - Confirm app doesn't break with multiple monitors.
 - Change cursor when pen is near tablet to indicate current color and/or eraser mode
 - Add ability to create text boxes?
 (Would be useful for teaching.)